WindJammer6/35.-Star-Wars-Reinforcement-Learning/README.md

 ### Phase 4 - Multi-drones <a name = "phase4"></a>
 *Implements Multi-agent collaboration in the RL Environment.*

+Agents perceive other agents as part of the Environment.

 -- Coming soon! --

 - Inspired by this OpenAI article: https://openai.com/index/emergent-tool-use/